2020PB/police-brutality/all-locations.md

 * https://twitter.com/mynameschazz/status/1266978442722947072?s=21

-### Sacramento law enforcement shoot shoot protesters and then announce their assembly unlawful | June 1st
+### Sacramento law enforcement shoot protesters and then announce their assembly is unlawful | June 1st

-Sacramento law enforcement shoot shoot protesters and then announce their assembly unlawful.
+Sacramento law enforcement shoot protesters and then announce their assembly is unlawful.

 id: ca-sacramento-2